Barbertown Sportsmen's Club - Established - 1947

 A School Nurse has written the info below -- good enough to share -- And it really works!!

 I had a pediatrician tell me what she believes is the best way to remove a tick.
-This is great, because it works in those places where it's some times difficult to get to with tweezers: between toes, in the middle of a head full of dark hair, etc.
+This is great, because it works in those places where it's sometimes difficult to get to with tweezers: between toes, in the middle of a head full of dark hair, etc.

-Apply a glob of liquid soap to a cotton ball.
 Cover the tick with the soap-soaked cotton ball and swab it for a few seconds (15-20), the tick will come out on it's own and be stuck to the cotton ball when you lift it away.
-This technique has worked every time.
-I've used it (and that was frequently), and it's much less traumatic for the patient and easier for me.

 Unless someone is allergic to soap, I can't see that this would be damaging in any way.
 I even had my doctor's wife call me for advice because she had one stuck to her back and she couldn't reach it with tweezers.
-She used this method and immediately called me back to say, 'It worked!'
+She used this method and immediately called me back to say, 'It worked!!!'.

 THIS MEANS THAT THERE WILL BE HUNTERS IN THE WOODS HUNTING ON SUNDAYS!!!